Carnagion/dissertation/interim/interim.typ

 === Data Generation

-The aforementioned datasets were developed solely for the runway sequencing problem and not integrated runway and de-icing sequencing.
+The datasets chosen were meant to be used in the runway sequencing problem, not integrated runway and de-icing sequencing.
 This meant that the instances did not contain data for the pushback durations, taxi durations, de-icing durations, and line-up durations of aircraft, making them largely unsuitable for use as-is in this project.
 Thus, there was a need to augment the data and create a dataset generator.

 // TODO: Talk about creating the new CSV format and generating random data

-=== Data Preprocessing
+== Aircraft Separations

+// TODO: Talk about allowing individual separations for each aircraft

+As mentioned in @background, each aircraft must adhere to strict separation requirements that enforce a minimum waiting time before taking off after the previous aircraft.
+These separations are defined by the appropriate aviation authorities by classifying aircraft into a number of classes -- typicaly based on size or weight -- and specifying the separation that must apply between each class.

+In practice, however, separation times are decided based on a number of other factors.
+For example, at London Heathrow, separation times relate not only to aircraft classes but also to the Standard Instrument Departure (SID) route that the aircraft is to follow after take-off @beasley-scheduling-aircraft.
+Assuming a fixed mapping of aircraft classes to separation durations would therefore fail to account for pratical situations.

+== Objective Function

+For this problem, the objective function $f$ represents the total cost of a sequence of departures $D$ in terms of its delays.
+This can be expressed as the sum of each scheduled departure's deviation from the earliest possible take-off time for that aircraft:

+$
+f(D) = sum_(x in D) (T_x - E_x)^2
+$

+The longer the deviation and number of deviations in $D$, the higher the objective value will be.
+Thus, the problem is one of minimisation, i.e. finding the runway sequence with the minimum objective value, which translates to the minimum possible delay.

+Note that the difference (in minutes) between an aircraft $x$'s scheduled take-off time $T_x$ and its earliest possible take-off time $E_x$ is squared.
+This ensures fairness by favouring moderate delays for all aircraft rather than exceedingly high delays for some and little to no delays for the rest.

+// TODO: Illustrate the above with an example

+The objective function is implemented in the following way:

+#pseudocode(
+    no-number,
+    [*input*: sequence of aircraft departures $D$],
+    no-number,
+    [*output*: cost of $D$],

+    [$c <- 0$],
+    [*for* $x$ *in* $D$ *do*], ind,
+        [$d <- (T_x - E_x)$ in minutes],
+        [$c <- c + d^2$], ded,
+    [*end*],
+    [*return* $c$],
+)

+= Implementation

+// TODO: Review and check if the Rust website should be cited For this project, I have opted to use #link("https://www.rust-lang.org")[Rust].
+The primary reason for this is my familiarity and experience with the language, which allows me to be more confident in my implementation and estimated timelines.
+Another major factor is that Rust's rich type system and unique memory ownership and borrowing mechanics eliminate many classes of bugs -- such as null reference exceptions or Undefined Behaviour -- at compile time.
+As a result, I can be more productive while being confident in my implementation's reliability and handling of edge cases.

+== Complete Orders

-// TODO: Probably reference the paper by Psaraftis Before sequencing, an instance is split into sets of _separation-identical_ aircraft as a preprocessing step.
-Two aircraft $x$ and $y$ are separation-identical if their mutual separations with respect to every other aircraft $z$ in the set of aircraft $A$ are the same @demaere-pruning-rules; i.e. $x$ and $y$ are separation-identical if and only if:
+Before sequencing, an instance is split into sets of _separation-identical_ aircraft as a preprocessing step.
+Two aircraft $x$ and $y$ are separation-identical if their mutual separations with respect to every other aircraft $z$ in the set of aircraft $A$ are the same @demaere-pruning-rules @psaraftis-dynamic-programming; i.e. $x$ and $y$ are separation-identical if and only if:

 // TODO: Figure out how to number equations
 $